maksokami/iot-ipv6-testbed-example/README.md

 | Static route: 64:ff9b:: to Router  |   |  |  |   |
 | DNS: Router |   | DNS64 (default: all translated) |  |  - |

-Scenario 2: Dual-stack on the router (Home internet is dual-stack).
+### Scenario 2: Dual-stack on the router (Home internet is dual-stack).
 In this case Router should only translate IPv4 DNS and leave IPv6 responces intact.
 Client will be able to access pure IPv6 resources using home internet.
+Router serves as IPv4 to IPv6 translator, IPv6 gateway, and IPv4 gateway for the client.

+It is also possible to decouple DNS64 and NAT64 functions and run them on different hosts (NAT64 host will be the traffic gateway, while DNS64 host will be set as a DNS server in Client's resolv.conf only).

 | Client (IPv6) |  | Router (ipv6 and ipv4) | | WAN |
 | ------------ | -- | ----- | ---| --- |